segment-integrations/analytics-ios-integration-nielsen-dcr/README.md

 ## Installation

-Nielsen App SDK is compatible with Apple iOS versions 7.0 and above.
+The Nielsen App SDK as of version 6.0.0.0 is compatible with Apple iOS version 8.0 and above.

 Segment-Nielsen SDK is available through [CocoaPods](http://cocoapods.org).
 To install it, add the following line to your Podfile: